Open Bible Data Home About News OET Key

 21.2 Et pullum.
 Pullus est populus gentium cui nullus doctorum frenum correctionis imposuit, liber et lascivus, qui et ipse vinculis peccatorum irretitus erat.
 Omnes enim peccaverunt et egent gratia Dei Rom.
 3..
 Alii de solo pullo: Matthæus qui Hebræis scribit, et de asina dicit docens non desperari salutem Hebræis si pœniteant.
 Marcus dicit pullum ante januam in bivio inventum.
 Janua Christus, extra quam populus gentium stabat ligatus: non in una via fidei, sed in diversis erroribus.

 21.2 And pullum.
-Pullus it_is populus gentium cui nullus doctorum frenum correctionis imposuit, liber and lascivus, who and himself vinculis peccatorum irretitus was.
+Pullus it_is populus gentium cui nullus doctorum frenum correctionis imposuit, liber and lascivus, who and himself vinculis sinners irretitus was.
 Omnes because peccaverunt and egent gratia God Rom.
 3..
 Alii about solo pullo: Matthæus who Hebræis scribit, and about asina dicit docens not/no desperari salutem Hebræis when/but_if pœniteant.
-Marcus dicit pullum ante yanuam in bivio inventum.
+Marcus dicit pullum before yanuam in bivio inventum.
 Yanua Christus, extra how populus gentium stabat ligatus: not/no in una road of_faith, but in diversis erroribus.

 UGNT λέγων αὐτοῖς, πορεύεσθε εἰς τὴν κώμην, τὴν κατέναντι ὑμῶν, καὶ εὐθέως εὑρήσετε ὄνον δεδεμένην καὶ πῶλον μετ’ αὐτῆς; λύσαντες ἀγάγετέ μοι.

-(legōn autois, poreuesthe eis taʸn kōmaʸn, taʸn katenanti humōn, kai eutheōs heuraʸsete onon dedemenaʸn kai pōlon met’ autaʸs? lusantes agagete moi.)
+(legōn autois, poreuesthe eis taʸn kōmaʸn, taʸn katenanti humōn, kai eutheōs heuraʸsete onon dedemenaʸn kai pōlon met’ autaʸs; lusantes agagete moi.)

 SBL-GNT λέγων αὐτοῖς· ⸀Πορεύεσθε εἰς τὴν κώμην τὴν ⸀κατέναντι ὑμῶν, καὶ ⸀εὐθέως εὑρήσετε ὄνον δεδεμένην καὶ πῶλον μετʼ αὐτῆς· λύσαντες ⸀ἀγάγετέ μοι.